Cherries

 Our Facilities, Our Future

-As a not-for-profit cooperative, our headquarters is yours too, and we want to keep you in the loop.
+As a not-for-profit electric cooperative, our headquarters is yours too.
+That’s why we want to keep you in the loop on what the future of our facilities looks like.
 Here, you’ll find updates, key milestones, and resources.
-We’re committed to creating a space that’s all about you—safe, reliable, and affordable for the long haul.
+This expansion is all about creating value for you—safe, reliable, and affordable for the long haul.

 Then and Now

-The values of member-focus, safety, reliability, and affordability are the same today as they were almost 90 years ago when Cherryland first turned the lights on.
+Our promise to provide service that is member-focused, safe, reliable, and affordable is the same today as it was almost 90 years ago when Cherryland first turned the lights on.
 While our core mission has remained the same, the cooperative has changed quite a bit over the years.

-By the time the cooperative moved to its current headquarters in Grawn, we had grown exponentially and have continued to since.
-In the over 51 years we have been in our current headquarters building, we have seen membership grow by 317%, miles of line by 140% and employees by 72%.
+By the time the cooperative moved from its Cass Street location to our current headquarters in Grawn, we had grown exponentially and have continued growing since.
+In the more than 50 years we have been in our current headquarters facility, we have seen membership grow by 317%, miles of line by 140% and employees by 72%.
 Based on 5-year growth trends we will most likely more than double our membership in the next 50 years.

 0%